PanBrowse/PanVA/docs/thornton.md

 }
 ```

-This Nginx configuration file contains routing for each PanVA instance.
+This is the Nginx configuration file and contains routing for each PanVA instance.
 In this case, we have two instances configured:

-* The path `/pecto-205/` (accessible through https://www.bioinformatics.nl/panva/pecto-205/) is routed to the `pecto205` instance configured in [`docker-compose.yml`](#docker-composeyml). \
+* The path `/pecto-205/` (accessible through https://www.bioinformatics.nl/panva/pecto-205/) is routed to the `pecto205` instance configured in [`docker-compose.yml`](#docker-composeyml).
   It is also configured to require authentication using `auth_basic` and `auth_basic_user_file`.
-* The path `/pecto-454/` (accessible through https://www.bioinformatics.nl/panva/pecto-454/) is routed to the `pecto454` instance configured in [`docker-compose.yml`](#docker-composeyml). \
+* The path `/pecto-454/` (accessible through https://www.bioinformatics.nl/panva/pecto-454/) is routed to the `pecto454` instance configured in [`docker-compose.yml`](#docker-composeyml).
-  It will be publically available without requiring authentication.
+  It will be publicly available without requiring authentication.

 ## Authentication

-Each instance can be configured to require a user to authenticate before the instance (and its data) can be viewed.
+Each instance can be configured to require a user to authenticate before the instance (and more importantly its data) can be viewed.
 The `htpasswd` file referenced by `auth_basic_user_file` contains a line for each user:

 ```
 alice:$apr1$.I8RXGAo$4QcBIQtX5hA6oCJNyGSsu.